 How to set a Secondary Color in the Color Panel

 Before testing the brush, you can set your two colors in the color panel.
+Tap ‘Done’ in the top right corner to exit Brush Studio.
 Open the color panel by tapping the color circle in the top right corner of the screen.
 You’ll see two little color swatches at the top right of any of the panels (except the ‘Palettes’ panel).
 Tap one of the swatches and choose a color.
 Tap on the other swatch and choose another color.
 You’re now set up and ready to go!

 Test your Brush!